 Not long ago I decided that my little girl needed to walk more instead of being carried around in her stroller.
 So, one day I picked her up at playschool and took her with me running errands.
 Without the stroller.
 It was a nightmare.

-Right after paying at the supermarket she asked for being carried.
+Right after paying at the supermarket, she asked for being carried.
 She whined about her legs hurting too much to walk.
 I had a bag of food to carry and she is almost four now.
 There was no way in the world I could have carried her home even if I wanted to.

 The walk home was painful!
 She was constantly complaining, stopped walking, dragged my jacket, and with our home in sight she decided to sprint to the door … and fell.
-Lying on the ground she burst into tears and wouldn’t move no more.
+Lying on the ground she burst into tears and would move no more.
 I was sweating like crazy in my winter clothes, had to pick her up, carry her and the bag to our house with my last ounce of strength, while she was crying at the top of her lungs.

 I should have known better.
-Afternoons are her least active hours and after a day of playing and romping she was tired!
+Afternoons are her least active hours and after a day of playing and romping, she was tired!

 Lesson Number Two: Mind your activity cycle.
-There will be times were you feel fresh and active and times when you need to step back.
+There will be times where you feel fresh and active and times when you need to step back.
 Your body is adjusted to that and you’d be wise to listen to it and plan accordingly if you want to fall asleep fast at night.

 That leads to

 Lesson Number Three: Be a night owl or early bird.
 Not both!
-You probably have an idea whether you are a night owl or an early bird.
+You probably have an idea of whether you are a night owl or an early bird.
 I have been a passionate night owl all my life.
 I physically felt a spike of energy after 10 p.m. and could do anything on a late evening.
 One night I didn’t sleep at all to head off to an exam at university in the early morning.
 And I passed.
 If you are lucky enough to have enough control over your schedule, live the life of a night owl if that is your natural style.
 Get some rest in the mornings.
 Don’t stretch yourself too thin by cutting back on sleeping time.

 Lesson Number Four: Transform into an early bird if you have to or want to.
 It is possible!!
 It has worked for me and that is proof enough that it will work for anyone.
 I was convinced that night owlism was cemented in my genes and I could never be anything else.
 And yet, I envied the people who got up early easily.
 To me, they were so blessed, they fall asleep faster, and were better equipped for modern life.